copernico/samplegit/README.md

 samplegit
 =========

-My sandbox to do experiment with different Git workflows
+My personal sandbox to experiment with different Git workflows